rutgerblom/SDDC.Lab/README.md

 ## Requirements

-* A physical standalone ESXi 6.7 host
+* A physical standalone ESXi host running version 6.7
+* The physical standalone ESXi host hostname must be resolvable by DNS and must also match the actual ESXi hostname.
+Run the "hostname" command on your physical ESXi host to see the ESXi hostname.
+The value for "physicalESX.fqdn" in your answerfile.yml must match the name resolved by DNS.
 * An Ubuntu 18.04/20.04 VM with the following packages:
   * apt install python3 python3-pip xorriso
   * pip3 install ansible pyvim pyvmomi netaddr